Hyodo-Kato theory with syntomic coefficients: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank Kenichi Bannai for giving me helpful comments and great environment to research.
-The author is grateful to Veronika Ertl for her continuous interest in this work and helpful discussions for related topics.
-The author would also like to thank Yoshinosuke Hirakawa for helpful comments.
-Most of this work was done when the author was a PhD. student.
-The author would also like to thank the Faculty of Science and Technology at Keio University, in particular members of Bannai laboratory.
+I would like to thank Kenichi Bannai for giving me helpful comments and great environment to research.
+I am grateful to Veronika Ertl for her continuous interest in this work and helpful discussions for related topics.
+I would also like to thank and Ju-Feng Wu and Yoshinosuke Hirakawa for many helpful comments.
+I really appreciate the anonymous referee a lot of helpful suggestions and pointing out failures.
+Most of this work was done when the author was a PhD. student, so the author would also like to thank the Faculty of Science and Technology at Keio University, in particular members of Bannai laboratory.

 \begin{bibdiv} \begin{biblist}

 \bib{Ban}{article}{ author={Bannai, Kenichi}, title={Rigid syntomic cohomology and $p$-adic polylogarithms}, journal={J. Reine Angew.
 Math.}, volume={529}, date={2000}, pages={205--237}, issn={0075-4102}, review={\MR{1799937}}, doi={10.1515/crll.2000.097}, }